monerro/lamma/README.md

 # lamma

-A powerful Discord rat with advanced features like screenshot capture, webcam access, and more.
+A opensource discord rat made by `@yeaiusearchlinux`, made with the intention of making a structure for new malware.

+show some love `guns.lol/x5u`

 ## Features
 - Take screenshots (`.ss`)